CALL US

 Regularly track the performance of your high-low pricing strategy.
 Utilise customer feedback and sales data to evaluate the effectiveness of your promotions.
 Be prepared to adapt and fine-tune your strategy in response to changing customer behaviours and preferences.
 A small hardware store, for example, may notice increased demand for certain tools during the gardening season and adjust pricing and promotions accordingly.

-The key is to maintain flexibility and stay aligned with customer value drivers over time, ensuring that your high-low pricing strategy consistently delivers real value for your customers and drives business growth.
+The key is to maintain flexibility and stay aligned with customer value drivers over time.
+This ensures that your high-low pricing strategy consistently delivers real value for your customers and drives business growth.

 Implications Of High Low Pricing And Discounts In A Small Business